Easy Ways On How To Scald Breast Milk

 The best way to retain more nutrients and avoid overheating your milk is to heat using a microwave.

-Steps when boiling milk on a stove
+Boiling milk on a stove

 To prevent milk from forming at the bottom, stir it every time the temperature rises by 10-20 degrees.